Syncfusion AI Assistant

-Data binding is the process of connecting UI elements with data sources, allowing the UI to reflect changes in the data automatically.
-The DataManager abstracts this process by managing CRUD operations, query building, and communication with local or remote data sources.
+Data binding is the process of connecting Syncfusion EJ2 TypeScript components with data sources, allowing the UI to reflect changes in the data automatically.
+DataManager simplifies this process by providing seamless integration with EJ2 TypeScript components, enabling efficient data binding without unnecessary code.

 Local data binding

-Local data binding allows you to bind the Syncfusion EJ2 TypeScript DataManager directly to an array of JavaScript objects stored within the application.
-This method is particularly useful for small to medium-scale applications, static or preloaded datasets, scenarios where external API calls are unnecessary or undesired.
+Local data binding allows to bind DataManager directly to an array of JavaScript objects stored within the application.
+This approach is simple and efficient for small datasets or static data that does not need to be fetched from a server.

 import { DataManager, Query } from '@syncfusion/ej2-data';